Hugo de Sadeleer: Formula Renault 2.0

 In 2013, Sadeleer signed with Tech 1 racing to participate in the Formula Renault 2.0 Alps.
 Because of existing regulations that drivers must be over the age of 16, he was not allowed to participate in the championship and instead took part in testing.
 Sadeleer participated in the 2014 Formula Renault 2.0 Alps Series.
 He finished the season in 16th position with one podium finish at the Pau Grand Prix.

 In 2015, Sadeleer graduated to the more competitive Formula Renault Eurocup championship.
 He participated in 17 races and finished the championship in 24th place.

 In 2016, Sadeleer participated in the 2016 Eurocup Formula Renault 2.0 championship.
 He participated in 14 races, achieving one victory in Spa-Francorchamps and 3 podiums.
 He finished the season in 6th place.

 Sportscars

 On 12 January 2017, team owner Zak Brown announced Sadeleer would drive for United Autosports in the 2017 European Le Mans Series championship.
 He drove the team's new Ligier JSP217 in the LMP2 category.
 It was also announced that Sadeleer would participate in the 2017 24 Hours of Le Mans.
 He was joined in the cockpit by American driver Will Owen.
 The third driver was announced to be Filipe Albuquerque.

 It was announced that Sadeleer would rejoin United Autosports for the 2018 European Le Mans Series and the 2018 24 Hours of Le Mans.
-For the ELMS campaign, he was be joined in the cockpit by Will Owen and Wayne Boyd.
+For the ELMS campaign, he was joined in the cockpit by Will Owen and Wayne Boyd.
 The third driver for the 24 Hours of Le Mans was Juan Pablo Montoya.